pocl/pocl/doc/sphinx/source/using.rst

 - **POCL_IMPLICIT_FINISH**

- Add an implicit call to clFinish afer every clEnqueue* call.
+ Add an implicit call to clFinish after every clEnqueue* call.
 Useful mostly for pocl internal development, and is enabled only if pocl is configured with ``--enable-debug``.